cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 Out-of-band verification of runtime environment security, as defined by execution of policies using tools such as seccomp, AppArmor, and SELinux, provides defense in depth against attacks on build infrastructure.
 Policy rule sets should be created and applied to build infrastructure.
 High privilege kernel capabilities such as debugger, device, and network attachments should be restricted and monitored.
 Findings should be forwarded to organizational Security Information and Event Management (SIEM) systems for remediation.

-#### Validate Build artefacts through verifiably reproducible builds
+#### Validate Build artifacts through verifiably reproducible builds

 _Assurance category: High and risk category: high_

 A deterministic build produces equivalent outputs when given the same inputs and enables us to detect unintended changes (whether malicious, such as malware and backdoors, or accidental).
 Verifiably reproducible builds improve on this by enabling us to cryptographically attest that the given inputs produce the same output.
-A verifiably reproducible build is a build process where, given a source code commit hash and a set of build instructions, an end user should be able to reproduce the built artefact bit for bit.
-We can build on these cryptographic assertions to provide additional security properties, such as artefact flow integrity.
-Assurance of the build is obtained when multiple builders, on separate infrastructure, achieve consensus of the build artefact signature.
+A verifiably reproducible build is a build process where, given a source code commit hash and a set of build instructions, an end user should be able to reproduce the built artifact bit for bit.
+We can build on these cryptographic assertions to provide additional security properties, such as artifact flow integrity.
+Assurance of the build is obtained when multiple builders, on separate infrastructure, achieve consensus of the build artifact signature.

 The ability to build software in a verifiably reproducible manner is of growing importance as the software industry sees more attacks on build infrastructure.
 Building software in a reproducible way is not a trivial task, however, and care needs to be taken to capture the required build environment and remove non-determinism from all aspects of the build process.
 In what follows we will give several recommendations specific to the production of reproducible builds.[^40]